 We often have opportunities for graduate student funding.
 Graduate research assistantships are competitive and can vary in terms of responsibilities and the amount of each award.
-The priority deadline for funding consideration is January 15 for the following fall, however opportunities can arise at other times throughout the year, so please contact program coordinator June Hammond Rowan at any time.
+The priority deadline for funding consideration is January 15 for the following fall, however opportunities can arise at other times throughout the year.

 We invite all students to apply.
 In general, the strongest applicants to the program will have: